YuelongLi/JGL/README.md

-# Java-UI
+# JInteract
-A light weight toolset that allows you to build Java UI and create plot visualizations instantly.
+A highly customizable package for you to build data visualizations in Java

 ## Components
 * ScaleLayout: an implementation of layout manager that takes care of all the sizing